Background pattern

 Single dose of 300 mg in week 1

-After each infusion, you must remain under observation for 1 hour and follow your doctor's instructions to the letter.
+After each infusion, you should remain under observation for one hour and follow your doctor's instructions to the letter.

 If you have received more Epysqli than you should

-If you suspect that you have been accidentally administered a dose of Epysqli greater than the prescribed dose, consult your doctor.
+If you suspect that you have accidentally been given a higher dose of Epysqli than prescribed, consult your doctor.

-If you forget to attend a scheduled appointment to receive Epysqli
+If you miss an appointment to receive Epysqli

-If you forget to attend a scheduled appointment, consult your doctor immediately and read the section “If you interrupt treatment with Epysqli”.
+If you miss an appointment, consult your doctor immediately and read the section "If you stop treatment with Epysqli".

-If you interrupt treatment with Epysqli in HPN
+If you stop treatment with Epysqli in PNH

-If you interrupt or stop treatment with Epysqli, it is possible that HPN symptoms will reappear more intensely just after interrupting treatment.
-If you interrupt treatment with Epysqli, your doctor will discuss possible side effects and explain the risks.
-In addition, they will closely monitor you for at least 8 weeks.
+If you stop or discontinue treatment with Epysqli, it is possible that PNH symptoms may recur more intensely immediately after stopping treatment.
+Your doctor will discuss the possible side effects and explain the risks.
+Additionally, your doctor will closely monitor you for at least 8 weeks.

-The risks of interrupting treatment with Epysqli include an increase in the destruction of your red blood cells, which can cause the following:
+The risks of stopping treatment with Epysqli include an increase in the destruction of your red blood cells, which can cause:

 • a significant decrease in the number of red blood cells (anemia);